sovity/edc-ce/docs/deployment-guide/goals/production/4.2.0/README.md

-Deployment Goal: Production (EDC CE 4.2.0)
+Deployment Goal: Production
 ========

+> This is for an old major version sovity EDC CE 4.2.0.
+[Go back](../README.md)

 ## About this Guide